SmithJared/zaymo-work-trial/docs/review.md

 ## Backend

+### Server
+- Right now the server accepts requests from any origin.
+It would be beneficial to limit this to only accept requests from the frontend.

 ### Database

 - Right now the server connects to supabase using the supabase-go client.
 If supabase was the ultimate choice for persistent storage then it would be beneficial to use a Direct Connection to the database.
 This would allow for faster access to the database and also allow for more control over the database.